-Many moms who have taken time off when their kids are young find it difficult to jump immediately back into the working world.
-Interning or volunteering can offer a bridge back into work to get up to speed, build confidence, start networking or just dust off your skills.
-Similarly, for moms who want to transition to a new line of work, an internship or volunteer work might allow a peek into another career path to see if it’s really the right fit.
+Many people who have taken time off when their kids are young find it difficult to jump immediately back into the working world.
+Volunteer work can offer a bridge back into work.
+It can help you get up to speed, build confidence, start networking or just dust off your skills.

 Whether volunteer or interning, what should you take into account when considering unpaid work?

 4 Ways to List Volunteer Work to Improve Your Resume

 1. Use unpaid work to sharpen your skills and get current.

 After a few years of running after your sweet (sometimes sticky) munchkins and warding off disaster on an hourly basis — it can feel like your old career is just a hazy memory.
 Unpaid work can be a great way to make sure you’re up to date with new technology and changes in the field.

 Situation: Jill Fella talked with us about her experience: